insight-creative/hillestadheating.com/content/heating/furnace-maintenance.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Furnace Maintenance Today!</h2>

-  Don’t leave your comfort to chance.
+  <p class="site-cta__middle">Don’t leave your comfort to chance.
 Schedule your furnace maintenance with Hillestad Heating and Cooling and head into winter worry-free.
-Schedule your appointment online, or give us a call at (608) 231-3888.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Why Furnace Maintenance Matters